8 Reasons Why Your Baby Isn’t Sleeping Through the Night

 #2 Baby wants to sleep on tummy

-The reason it’s recommended to place babies on their backs to sleep is to decrease the risk of SIDS - Babies seem to sleep more deeply on their tummies and may not rouse themselves if needed.
-But once they’re able to roll onto their stomach themselves, experts say they are strong enough and more aware to be able to wake themselves up if they’re not adequately able to breathe.
+The reason it’s recommended to place babies on their backs to sleep is to decrease the risk of SIDS.
+Babies seem to sleep more deeply on their tummies and may not rouse themselves if needed.
+But once they’re able to easily roll onto their stomach themselves, experts say they are strong enough and more aware to be able to wake themselves up if they’re not adequately able to breathe.

 Once he starts rolling, transition to a sleep sack without flaps.
 If that jump is too big for your baby, try a transition swaddle temporarily.